Jinjin: 2016–2021: Debut with Astro and solo activities

 Jinjin alongside fellow Astro member MJ composed "Bloom", which is one of the side tracks in their first full album All Light which was released on January 16, 2019.
 In March 2019, Jinjin and MJ took part in the travel variety show Go Together, Travel Alone for Celuv TV.
 The show was filmed in Saipan and includes Tony Ahn, Han Seung-yeon and Kim So-hye.
 It was later on released in a DVD format.
 In July 2019, Jinjin and MJ competed in OGN's Game Dolympics.

 In May 2020, Jinjin composed one of the side tracks in their seventh EP Gateway, titled "Lights On".

-In March 2021, Jinjin began hosting the DIVE Studios podcast Unboxing alongside Pentagon's Kino.
+In March 2021, Jinjin began hosting the Dive Studios podcast Unboxing alongside Pentagon's Kino.
 In December 2021, Jinjin has been credited as a composer, lyricist and arranger of "Villain" — a single included in the first mini album for South Korean boy group Trendz.
-Fantagio also confirmed in December that Jinjin and bandmate Rocky will form Astro’s second sub-unit called Jinjin & Rocky.
+Fantagio also confirmed in December that Jinjin and bandmate Rocky will form Astro's second sub-unit called Jinjin & Rocky.
 They will debut with the extended play Restore on January 17, 2022.

-2022: Sub-unit debut
+2022–present: Sub-unit debut, solo activities, JIN LAB Project and Second sub-unit

-On January 17, Jinjin debuted as part of the duo Jinjin & Rocky with the EP Restore.
+On January 17, 2022, Jinjin debuted as part of the duo Jinjin & Rocky with the EP Restore.
 On December 30, Fantagio released an official statement and stated that Jinjin had decided to renew his contract with the agency.